Buying real estate in the Netherlands?

 What's the total cost of selling as a % of price in the Netherlands in 2026?

-As of early 2026, the total cost of selling a property in the Netherlands typically ranges from 1% to 3% of the sale price, with the main expense being the real estate agent's commission.
+As of early 2026, the total cost of selling a residential property in the Netherlands typically ranges from about 1% to 3% of the sale price, though the exact amount depends heavily on whether you use a selling agent and on any mortgage-related charges.

 What capital gains tax applies when selling in the Netherlands in 2026?

-As of early 2026, there is no traditional capital gains tax on the sale of your primary residence in the Netherlands, meaning you do not pay a separate tax on the profit you make when selling your own home.
+As of early 2026, there is no separate capital gains tax on the sale of your main residence (eigen woning) in the Netherlands, which means you do not owe the government a percentage of your profit at the moment you sell your primary home.

-Sources and methodology: we confirmed the absence of primary residence capital gains tax through Belastingdienst's guidance on selling a home.
-Box 3 treatment details come from PwC's Netherlands tax summary and Dutch tax advisors.
+Sources and methodology: we confirmed the absence of a direct capital gains tax using the Belastingdienst's guidance on selling a home and the Dutch Government's 2026 Tax Plan.
+We also referenced PwC's Netherlands tax summary and our own advisory experience with foreign sellers in the Netherlands.

 What sources have we used to write this blog article?